1 - May the projectile jam inside the tube?

 8 - Can the projectile travel through the valves?

-if the valve, when open, lets the tube completely cleared,
+Yes, if the valve, when open, lets the tube completely cleared, as in the case of the ball valve.

-the valve, when open, doesn’t let the tube completely
+No, if the valve, when open, doesn’t let the tube completely cleared, as in the case of the butterfly valve.

-is the pressure required to operate the system?
+9 - What is the pressure required to operate the system?

 To properly operate, it's sufficient to have a pressure of 6-8 bar, as provided by most common commercial air compressors.
 More important is the amount of air-flow available, not the pressure itself.
 We recommend a hose with min.
 8-10mm I.D. to be connected to the pistol and, for tubes with I.D. bigger than 30mm, a 13mm I.D. air hose.